Police: Officer shoots, kills man who fatally stabbed woman

 A New Wilmington officer ordered the man to stop.
 The officer shot the man when he ignored commands and continued the assault, police said.

-Lawrence County Coroner Rich Johnson told the newspaper the woman was taken to a hospital in Youngstown, Ohio.
+Lawrence County Coroner Richard Johnson told the newspaper the woman was taken to a hospital in Youngstown, Ohio.
 He said he received a call Thursday afternoon that she had died.

 The man who assaulted her was pronounced dead at the scene.